ethiril/hypercube-js/README.md

 ## Usage

 The 4D hypercube rotates slowly around the XW plane, creating an intriguing 3D representation of a higher-dimensional object.
-You can interact with the visualization by:

-- Zooming: Use the mouse scroll wheel to zoom in or out.

-## Contributing

-Contributions to the project are welcome!
-If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## License